bhargav-anand/kafka-docker/README.md

 ## Design Decisions

-1. Set up a local development environment using Docker Docker Compose is configured to include:
+1. Set up a local development environment using Docker <br />
+      Docker Compose is configured to include: <br />
-         -Kafka and Zookeeper for the messaging system.
+         -Kafka and Zookeeper for the messaging system. <br />
-         -Data Generator container (my-python-producer) producing messages to the user-login topic.
+         -Data Generator container (my-python-producer) producing messages to the user-login topic. <br />
-         -Consumer Application container for processing messages.
+         -Consumer Application container for processing messages. <br />
-      Ports and Networks are properly set up for communication between services.
+      Ports and Networks are properly set up for communication between services. <br />
-2. Design and implement a Kafka consumer
+2. Design and implement a Kafka consumer <br />
       Kafka Consumer implemented in Python:
          -Consumes data from the user-login topic.
          -Transforms and processes data as per requirements.